 Other research methods help to finally determine the diagnosis.

 It is important to fully collect information about the development of the disease before starting the examination.
-Already at this stage, a diagnosis can be assumed.
+Already at this stage a diagnosis can be assumed.

-The consequences of tick-borne encephalitis
+Consequences of tick-borne encephalitis

 As for other forms of the disease, the prognosis here is not so favorable.
 The fight against the consequences sometimes lasts from three weeks to four months.